forestdb/forestdb.org/models/the-49ers-are-going-to-win.md

 (barplot (biased-beliefs 'whatevs) "my prior beliefs if i don't care")
 ~~~~

-Even with this preference, they can still infer that an undesired outcome has occured if they have enough evidence.
+Even with this preference, they can still infer that an undesired outcome has occurred if they have enough evidence.

 ~~~~
 ;;;fold: